 Tuesday is the deadline to show proof of vaccination.

-More than 99 percent of workers were in compliance the morning of the deadline and the fate of about 150 staff members were hanging in the balance.
+More than 99 percent of workers were in compliance the morning of the deadline and the fate of about 150 staff members was hanging in the balance.

 UNC Health says a vaccine mandate is nothing new and there are other shots employees must get.
 They include: